munjalshah94/3DSlicer-Python/README.md

 Performs batch image bias correction using N4 algorithm.
 This module is based on the ITK filters.

 📜 [Resample_crop_Two_modalities_segmentations.py](https://github.com/munjalshah94/3DSlicer-Python/blob/main/Two_Modalities/Resample_crop_Two_modalities_segmentations.py)

+Executes batch resampling and cropping between two image modalities of same pateint or case.
+The code can be used in the the scenario of mutiple image modalities were present (diseases like ICAD and Aneurysm) with different volume extent.
+The volumes are cropped based on smaller volume extent modality and resample based on any of the given image modality.

 ## Running-code
 - Locate the python icon in your slicer GUI.